-The following examples more directly bear on the subject of war.
-It is stated, on the authority of Lieutenant J. W. H. Handley, that some days after the last siege of Copenhagen, at which he served on board the Valiant, he was walking among the ruins, consisting of the cottages of the poor, houses of the rich, manufactories, lofty steeples, humble meeting-houses:

--in the midst of this broad field of desolation stood, he says, one house;-all around was a burned mass, this stood alone untouched by the fire, a monument of mercy.
-"What house is that?" he asked-"That," said the interpreter, "belongs to, and is occupied by, a member of the Society of Friends; he would not leave the house, but remained in prayer with his family during the bombardment."
-There is reason to believe, that the person of whom this is related was not a member of the Society of Friends, though he might be of the same principle with them on the subject of war.
+subject of war.
+It is stated, on the authority of Lieutenant J. W. H. Handley, that some days after the last siege of Copenhagen, at which he served on board the 'Valiant,' he was walking among the ruins, consisting of the cottages of the poor, houses of the rich, manufactories, lofty steeples, humble meetinghouses: in the midst of this broad field of desolation stood, he says, one house-all around was a burned mass; this stood alone, untouched by the fire, a "What house is that?" he monument of mercy. asked.
+"That," said the interpreter, "belongs to, and is occupied by, a member of the Society of Friends: he would not leave the house, but remained in prayer with his family, during the bombardment."
+There is reason to believe that the person of whom this is related was not a member of the Society of Friends; though he might be of the same principles with them on the subject of war.

-In Ireland, during the revolution in 1688, and again in the rebellion at the close of the last century, the members of the Society of Friends, although they appeared to be more particularly exposed than any other class of individuals, seeing that they were not only without defence, but incurring the displeasure of both the contending parties by their neutrality, almost universally escaped personal injury; and their loss of property, though very considerable, was much less than that of their neighbours.
-In the late rebellion in particular, the practical advantages of their pacific principles were remarkably displayed .- At the commencement of these troubles, a general recommendation to adhere to these principles, was accompanied by advice, that all the firearms that might be in the houses of Friends should be destroyed.
-This request was rigidly complied with, and proved an anticipation of the general search for arms ordered by the government.
-It exhibited their loyalty and cleared them from suspicion: it also disappointed the rebels in their attempts to collect arms, who, whilst they refrained from a search which they knew to be hopeless, were not exasperated by the idea that arms had been supplied to their opponents.
+In Ireland, during the Revolution in 1688, and again in the Rebellion at the close of the last century, the members of the Society of Friends, although they appeared to be more particularly exposed than any other class of individuals-seeing that they were not only without defence, but incurring the displeasure of both the contending parties by their neutrality-almost universally escaped personal injury; and their loss of property, though very considerable, was much less than that of their neighbours.
+In the late Rebellion in particular, the practical advantages of their pacific principles were remarkably displayed.
+At the commencement of these troubles, a general recommendation to adhere to these principles was accompanied by advice, that all the fire-arms that might be in the houses of Friends should be destroyed.
+This request was rigidly complied with, and proved an anticipation of the general search for arms ordered by the Government.
+It exhibited their loyalty, and cleared them from suspicion: it also disappointed the rebels in their attempts to collect arms; who, whilst they refrained from a search which they knew to be hopeless, were not exasperated by the idea that arms had been supplied to their opponents.
 Friends were threatened by the military, that no protection should be afforded them, because they refused to take any part with the army, or to sell the ropes and pitch to be employed in killing or tormenting those suspected of disaffection.
-Their houses were often invaded by the rebels, with intent to commit murder, not only for their loyalty, but also for their firm adherence to Protestantism; nevertheless, they were protected by either party which happened to have the ascendency, and were pillaging and destroying the possessions of their neighbours.
-Savage and disgraceful atrocities were perpetrated both by the government troops and by the rebels; and many of each party fled to the unprotected dwellings of Friends, as affording more certain security than the camps and garrison-towns.
-In some instances, Friends successfully interceded with both parties on behalf of their victims; and in one town, at least, acted as mediators between the insurgents and the army, inducing the one to return to obedience, and the other to desist from vengeance.
-During the same rebellion, a small settlement of Moravians, in the north of Ireland, maintaining the same principles, as to war, as the Society of Friends, and rendered obnoxious to the rebels by its avowed loyalty, was twice assailed by these fierce and destructive bands, who nevertheless failed to put their threats in execution.
-When the rebels were afterwards defeated, some of them obtained assistance in their distress from this settlement.
-The protection of the Moravian settlements on the continent, during the late long war, was very remarkable.
-On a representation respecting some of them being made to Bonaparte, he is said to have declared, that as the Moravian brethren and himself had one common end in view, the establishment of general peace throughout all the world, they should not be molested.
-He ordered the names of the four Silesian settlements to be written down, and promised them safety.
+Their houses were often invaded by the rebels, with intent to commit murder, not only for their loyalty, but also for their firm adherence to Protestantism; nevertheless, they were protected by either party, which happened to have the ascendency, and were pillaging and destroying the possessions of their neighbours.
+Savage and disgraceful atrocities were perpetrated both by the Government troops and by the rebels; and many of each party fled to the unprotected dwellings of Friends, as affording more certain security than the camps and garrison-towns.
+In some instances, Friends successfully interceded with both parties on behalf of their victims; and, in one town at least, acted as mediators between the insurgents and the army; inducing the one to return to obedience, and the other to desist from vengeance.